 Some people may not want a blood transfusion for religious or other reasons.
 It’s always your right to refuse a treatment.
-But, your healthcare provider will only recommend a blood transfusion if they think it’s needed.
-Lots of blood can be lost during some types of surgery.
+Your healthcare provider will only recommend a blood transfusion if they think it’s needed.
+You can lose lots of blood during some types of surgery.
 If this blood isn’t replaced, you can die.Back to top

 Blood is made up of plasma, red blood cells, platelets, and white blood cells.

 - Plasma is the liquid part of blood.
 It holds your blood cells.
-You may need a plasma transfusion if your blood isn’t clotting how it should.
+You may need a plasma transfusion if your blood isn’t clotting well.

 - Red blood cells carry oxygen to all parts of your body.
 You may need a transfusion of red blood cells if you have a low red blood cell count (anemia).
 This can help relieve dizziness, shortness of breath, or fatigue (feeling more tired or having less energy than usual).